 As leftovers, the next day, the above bowl of herby fish stew with potatoes and more toppings and crackers is every bit as herby and delicious as the day before!

-Try other thick and satisfying soups like Sofa Dinners Vegan Mushroom Soup with crispy toppings, Roasted Sweet Potato and Cauliflower Soup with spiced yogurt topping, or Vegan Chili with Charred Veggies!
+- Try other thick and satisfying soups like my 3-Ingredient Vegan Mushroom Soup with crispy toppings, Roasted Sweet Potato and Cauliflower Soup with spiced yogurt topping, or Vegan Chili with Charred Veggies!

 Herby Fish Stew with Crispy Potatoes (dairy-free)